 Frank E. Emmett, PhD (LT COL, Ret)

-Nancy B. Franklin, LCSW, ACSW, LMFT, Registered Play Therapist and Supervisor
+Nancy B. Franklin, LCSW, ACSW, Registered Play Therapist-S

 Director, Child and Family Services

 Nancy brings close to 25 years of experience in individual, marital, family, and child counseling to the Ecumenical Center.
-A registered play therapist (RPT) supervisor, Nancy supervises individuals who are working toward their credentialing with the Association for Play Therapy.
+A registered play therapist supervisor, Nancy supervises individuals who are working toward their credentialing with the Association for Play Therapy.
 She also works with children, helps parents with parenting issues, and teaches the Child-Parent Relationship Therapy (CPRT) course at the Center.
 As a former career military spouse, Ms. Franklin’s therapy experience also includes recovery from trauma, grief and loss issues among both adults and children, as well as other life stresses occasioned by the military lifestyle.